Aalga Goorlil means 'Sun Turtle’.

 The Aalga Goorlil 'Sun Turtle’ Djarindjin Community Power Project aims to significantly reduce local dependence on non-renewable energy sources, lower energy costs, and contribute to global efforts to combat climate change.

-Djarindjin Aboriginal Corporation will build, own, operate and maintain the solar and battery power station which will meet around 80% of the electricity needs of the Djarindjin and Lombadina communities, and significantly displace the electricity supplied by the existing diesel generation facility, which will be upgraded by the network service provider to meet the balance of the communities' needs.
+The seven-hectare solar farm should meet 80% of the electricity needs of the Djarindjin and Lombadina communities, while a back-up diesel generation facility will be upgraded and operated by Horizon Power to provide the other 20% to meet the balance of the communities' needs.

 Djarindjin Aboriginal Corporation as the project proponent will own 100% of the facility.
 No other entity will take an equity stake in the project.